How to create an amazing co-op game

 The two types of co-op games

-There’s a great podcast on the Board Game Design Lab featuring Peter Hayward, in which he goes into great detail about not only the two main types of co-op games, but also what makes them work so well.
+There’s a great podcast on the Board Game Design Lab featuring Peter Hayward, in which he goes into great detail about what he feels are the two main types of co-op games.
+He also goes into great detail on what makes them work so well and gives some great examples of each.

 The first type is where players are constantly needing to put out fires.
 This could mean anything from the outbreaking viruses in Pandemic to the literal fires you must put out as you take on the role of firefighters in Flashpoint: Fire Rescue.